ramwtz/Assembler/README.md

 Receives an assembly file through the command line interface, and outputs an object file and if needed ext and ent files.

-The assembly language used in here was created specifically for the assembler project and is not ment to be linked or run.
+The assembly language used in here was created specifically for the assembler project and is not meant to be linked or run.

-Made on ubuntu x64, tested successfully on ubuntu x32 and windows x64.
+Made on ubuntu x64, tested successfully on ubuntu x32 and windows 10 x64.

 <hr/>
 <span id=a2> <h2> Building </h2> </span>